dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ## Optional client certificates

-See [Optional client certificates](xref:security/authentication/certauth#optional-client-certificates) on nformation for apps that must protect a subset of the app with a certificate.
+For information on apps that must protect a subset of the app with a certificate, see [Optional client certificates](xref:security/authentication/certauth#optional-client-certificates).

 ## Additional resources